 The official certificate of export at the drywall terminal in Shanghai

 Paying said drywall manufacturer in US dollars which need to be converted to Chinese Yuan.
 (Creating a massive hoard of US dollars in the Chinese central bank)

-Value gap: The most fun of the four costs where consumers willingness to pay exceeds the all-in cost of production.
-E.g. the branded Viking range, Nest Thermostat, or even the “good” school district.
+Value gap: The most fun of the four costs where consumer willingness to pay exceeds the all-in cost of production.
+E.g. the branded Viking 10 burner cook top, the Nest Thermostat, or even the “good” school district.

-Distributed ledgers offer the opportunity to disrupt all four categories of cost by drastically reducing friction, while maintaining trust in the system.
+Distributed ledgers offer the opportunity to disrupt all four categories of cost by drastically reducing friction, while maximizing trust in the system.

 What if "getting paid back" was written into computer code that all parties could trust?
 In this Brave New World, the cost of business can be greatly reduced as a neutral entity exists where all parties can go to which guarantees the validity of all transactions.

 The roots of a "digital" money precede Bitcoin by decades.
-The existence of email (a system where any two parties on earth can talk to each other only servers and cables as a third party intermediary) is in essence a digital currency of information.
-While there is no inherent monetization inherent for the server to process your email request, the protocol has specific rules to ensure email will only be sent if they are formatted properly.
+The existence of email (a system where any two parties on earth can talk to each other with only servers and cables as a third party intermediary) is in essence a digital currency of information.
+While there is no inherent monetization inherent for the server to process your email request, the protocol has specific rules to ensure your email will only be sent if it is formatted properly.